 Add Google reCAPTCHA v2 to form in CodeIgniter 4

-There are 2 versions of Google reCaptcha –
+There are two types of Google reCaptcha:

 Add Google reCAPTCHA v2 to form in CodeIgniter 4

-1. Get Google reCaptcha keys
+1. Get Google reCAPTCHA keys

-2. Create variables in .env
+2. Create variables in .env for storing reCAPTCHA keys

 3. Enable CSRF

-4. Create custom validation for reCaptcha
+4. Create custom validation for reCAPTCHA

-5. Create Controller
+5. Create Controller – Validate reCAPTCHA

-6. Routes
+6. Create Routes

 7. Create View